immobiliare/Glider/README.md

 # APIs Documentation

-APIs are fully documented using Apple DoCC.
+APIs are thoroughly documented using Apple DoCC.
 Click here to read it.
 # Guide

-The following manual will guide you through the usage of Glider for your project.
+The following manual will guide you through using Glider for your project.
 ## Introduction

 - [The Logger](./Documentation/Logger.md#the-logger)